arjunraj79/AI-Email-Assistant/README.md

 - ✍️ Context-aware reply suggestions using Gemini
 - 📬 Chrome Extension to interact with Gmail content
 - 🔌 REST API built with Spring Boot & Spring AI
-- 🔐 Optional user authentication and security
-- 🌐 Designed for future integration with other email clients

 ---

 ## 🧰 Tech Stack